 Taking the odd day trip to a nearby town or heading out to the coast can be so much fun.
 Not much beats a day on the beach building sand castles, running away from the waves and finishing off with a giant ice-cream.
 Children so enjoy simple pleasures and might even welcome a break from screens to enjoy the thrill of paddling in the chill of the sea.

 Family time is precious and is there to be enjoyed and experienced in all its forms, whether on the holiday of a lifetime or toasting marshmallows around a campfire.
 It’s a cliché of course but it’s who you’re with and not what you do that’s important.
 Take some time to plan a break that fits into your needs and budget and create memories that are sure to last a lifetime.
+One of the places I really want to visit is Austria, which is a part of the travel plans for blogger Captain Bobcat this year.

 Thanks for stopping by today, I hope you have enjoyed this post and make many holiday memories in years to come.